iotaledger/identity.rs/bindings/wasm/identity_wasm/README.md

     const networkHrp = identityClient.network();

     // Create a new DID document with a placeholder DID.
-    // The DID will be derived from the Alias Id of the Alias Output after publishing. const document = new IotaDocument(networkHrp);
+    // The DID will be derived from the ObjectId of the identity after publishing. const document = new IotaDocument(networkHrp);

     // Insert a new Ed25519 verification method in the DID document.